 This post shows you how to block an IP address in WordPress.
 Why would you need to do this?
 Well, it turns out that there are many reasons!
 First, this post discussed blocking a specific spammer's IP.

 Recently, my WordPress blog (https://anto.online) got spammed daily.
 Of course, I expect an occasional WordPress spam comment, but thousands of spam comments in one day is quite annoying!
 Fortunately - the spammers were unsuccessful due to the spam filtering features implemented in WordPress.
 But, unfortunately, this created more traffic, used more bandwidth, consumed more space, and wasted my time.

 Any good WordPress site has some sort of spam filter enabled.
 Akismet is a top-rated spam filter, but you could use others such as Anti-Spam by CleanTalk.
 There are many more anti-spam services available.
 A spam filter is essential if you allow comments and allow pingbacks and trackbacks.
 I use Akismet since it is quite successful at blocking spam; it is also an official free plugin.

 You can identify the offending IP address by looking at the comments section in WordPress.

-For information sake, I looked up the IP address using CleanTalk’s blacklist checker which is available at https://cleantalk.org/blacklists/.
-This showed me that this IP address originates from Russia and it had a 67% spam rate.
+For information sake, I looked up the IP address using CleanTalk’s blocklist checker, which is available at https://cleantalk.org/blacklists/.
+This showed me that this IP address originates from Russia, and it had a 67% spam rate.

-Using the IP address from the comments section, navigate to the WordPress settings section and add the offending IP address to the comment black list.
-Notice that you can add multiple IP addresses here, so I added all the IP addresses that I wanted to block.
+Navigate to the WordPress settings section and add the offending IP address to the comment blocklist using the IP address from the comments section.
+Notice that you can add multiple IP addresses here, so I added all the IP addresses I wanted to block.